Following the Dordogne River

 Sarlat, known as the capital of the Dordogne, will be our home for 2 nights to give you the opportunity to visit on market day.
 You'll have the chance to stroll through the shops and food stalls offering the very best gastronomic delights that the Périgord has to offer.
 Sarlat is a foodie's delight and shopping for local goods should be a priority on this day!
 Whether it is the famous foie gras of the region, walnuts, truffles, or (of course) wine, you are sure to find specialties of the region to delight your taste buds.

-Next we ride to Cajarc, where we will spend 2 nights in this small and scenic medieval village in the Lot. situated on the eastern edge of the Regional Natural Parc of the Causses de Quercy.
-By this time on our tour you will have seen many travelers enjoying boating along the Dordogne.
-Here's your chance to do the same and you might enjoy taking a canoe or kayak out on the Dordogne River!
+Next we ride to Figeac, where we will spend 2 nights in this scenic medieval town in the Lot, situated on the eastern edge of the Regional Natural Parc of the Causses de Quercy along the Célé river.
+Figeac has several buidlings dating back from the 13th-16th centuries worth exploring!

 From Cahors we transport you back to Toulouse as we say our farewells to this magical tour of southwest France.